November 22, 2017

 When people are trained to effectively communicate concerns, they will have the courage to delete their email, approach a coworker or supervisor, and ask for a ten-‐minute conversation.
 I wonder how many misunderstandings are averted when two colleagues determine not to email and instead talk together.

 Email is a powerful and useful business tool when used for the right purpose.
 When you address performance concern or complex and contentious topics via email, you light a dynamite fuse.
-To prevent an explosion, blow out the flame, walk away from your computer and towards the person with whom you have a concern, and divert disaster by dialoguing.
+To prevent an explosion, blow out the flame, walk away from your email screen and request a conversation with the person with whom you have a concern.
+In doing this, you will divert disaster by dialoguing.

 About the Author